justinyang333/Stock-Prediction-Project/README.md

 ### Feature Engineering

 We sought out to add additional features to our dataset, including highly recommended features for time series financial data.

+We considered that daily changes in stock features may be so minute as to overcomplicate the model, and with an excess of daily stock data over 10 years, we decided to reduce the dataset to weekly values for each of the 500 stocks.

-These features include logvolume, i.e. log(volume), 10 and 30 day lagging *momentum*, which is determined using close price: Close - Close(10 days ago)
+These features generated include logvolume, i.e. log(volume), 2 and 5 week lagging *momentum*, which is determined using close price: Close - Close(10 days ago)

 After doing so, The dataset required cleaning to remove the first 30 days of data, as they contained NaNs for our lagging features.
 To clean this precautionarily, we defined the following function: